Skip to content

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

 The company reports that it engages with the government on riparian areas to protect waterways, and is working with NGOs to help smallholders achieve RSPO certification.
+It also collaborates with humana child aid society, a social non-governmental organisation to provide education to the children of workers.

 • Y